xqtbox/Text-Pairs-Relation-Classification/README.md

-# CNN for Chinese Text Classification in Tensorflow
+# Convolutional Neural Networks for Sentence Pairs Similarity Modeling

 This project is used by my bachelor graduation project, and it is also a study of TensorFlow, familiar with CNN, RNN and other neural networks.

 The main objective of the project is to determine whether the two sentences are similar in sentence meaning (binary classification problems) by the two given sentences.

 The project refer to [dennybritz/cnn-text-classification-tf](https://github.com/dennybritz/cnn-text-classification-tf), make the data helper supports Chinese language (Task required) and modified the network structure (Based on my task).